 The Keyword research in SEO is the first step to take in order to better position a website on search engines.
-Intercepting the queries of users, who are looking for a product or information, becomes essential to allow your site to receive qualified visits and in target.
+Intercepting the queries of users, who are looking for a product or information, becomes essential to allow your site to receive qualified and in target visits.
 It is in fact useless to get good positions in SERPs for keywords that are not of interest and that do not channel your user in any way within a conversion funnel.

 Before deep diving into the SEO world, let's start from the beginning with some theory and try to understand what keywords are and how to find them for SEO.